Common Law Marriage States

 Here, you will find lists of states which fully recognize common law marriage, states with limited common law marriage, and definitions of common law marriage in each state.

-Here is a list of states which recognize common law marriage (fully and limited).
+The following list of states recognize common law marriage (fully or limited):

 - Alabama (if created before Jan.
 1, 2017)